-Asking probing questions helps support agents parse difficult situations quickly and correctly.
-Live chat agents need to know how to drill down to the core of an issue to identify specific customer pain points.
+Asking direct questions helps agents understand difficult situations quickly and correctly.
+Live chat agents need to know how to drill down to the source of an issue to identify specific customer pain points.

-This is where chat platforms can be at a slight disadvantage.
-Where phone support and email can spend the time talking through the intricacies of a particular problem, a long back and forth on chats can make it more difficult to understand the issue.
-There's nothing more frustrating for a customer than not having their problem understood or being asked questions that don't move the conversation towards a satisfactory conclusion.
+Where phone support and email can spend the time talking through the intricacies of a particular problem, a long back-and-forth on chat can make it more difficult to understand the issue.

-Providing support via live chat presents its own issues when trying to alleviate customer frustration.
-Chat support agents need to understand how to read a conversation for potential phrases that might indicate frustration or anger.
-When working through a difficult issue with a customer, it can be hard to know when to back off or push forward with the conversation.
+Providing support through live chat presents its own issues when trying to alleviate customer frustration.
+Chat support agents need to understand how to read a conversation for potential phrases that indicate frustration or anger.
+When working through a difficult issue with a customer, it can sometimes be hard to know how to maintain the conversation.

 This goes for the chat support agent as well.
 They’ll need to know how to speak to a customer to make sure they don’t say something that could cause additional frustration.

-Working with multiple chats, having to research customers accounts, and finding helpful FAQ or Knowledge Base documentation can cause long periods of dead air.
-Chat support agents need to make sure the customer always knows what’s going on.
+Working with multiple chats, having to research customer accounts, and finding helpful FAQ or Knowledge Base documentation can cause long periods of dead air.
+Chat support agents need to make sure the customer knows what’s going on.

-Your team should never shy away from over-communicating.
+Your team shouldn’t avoid providing constant updates.
 Letting the customer know that it might take a few minutes to look into their issue can go a long way.
-This not only makes sure that the customer knows exactly what’s going on, but it also helps to bypass the potential for frustration on the customer side.
+This makes sure the customer knows what’s going on, but also helps to bypass potential customer frustration.

-Being personable on the phone is easy; vocal tone and inflection go a long way in making the conversation more fun.
-Chat support agents don't have that luxury.
-Your team will need to find a way to show their personality in different ways.
-This ties back to the written communication skills job responsibility, as your chat support agents will need to know how to show their personality without speaking.
+Being personable on the phone is easy; vocal tone and inflection go a long way to make the conversation more fun.
+Chat support agents will need to find other, more creative ways to inject their personalities into the conversation This ties back to the written communication skills job responsibility, as chat agents need to know how to show their personality without speaking.

-Depending on the company brand, there can be a few options: your team could use emojis, make jokes (when appropriate), or use a more affable greeting to set the tone.
+Depending on the brand, there can be a few options: your team could use emojis, make jokes (when appropriate), or use a more conversational greeting to set the tone.
 Adding personality to a chat can change the tone of the conversation but should always support the ability of your team to solve the issues at hand.
-Just make sure your team knows how to be conversational while maintaining a professional attitude.
-Chat support agents should be able to assess each situation individually.
+Just make sure your team knows how to be conversational yet professional.

 Customer service scripts don’t work.
-Nobody likes them.
-Yes, there are benefits to training a new team member in the tone of your brand, but when a chat support agent needs a script to speak to customers, they’ll never fully support them.
+There are benefits to training a new team member in brand tone, but when a chat support agent needs a script to speak to customers, they’ll never provide high-quality support.

-Your chat support should be able to think on their feet, meet customers at their level, and improvise during the course of a conversation.
-Canned replies can help increase speed when saying hello or goodbye, but outside of those standard exchanges a script always comes off as robotic.
-Your agents should be able to communicate their ideas effectively without the need for a script.
+Chat agents support should be able to think on their feet, meet customers at their level, and improvise during the course of a conversation.
+Canned replies can help increase speed when saying hello or goodbye, but outside of those standard exchanges a script likely come off as robotic.
+Your agents should be able to communicate ideas effectively without the need for a script.

-We know that people use chat because it’s fast and easy; being able to provide answers that are correct, direct, and concise is an important chat support job responsibility.
-Your chat support agents will only have a few lines to answer a question before it gets eaten up by the chat window.
+We know that people use chat because it’s fast and easy; being able to provide answers that are correct, direct, and concise are important chat support job responsibilities.
+Chat support agents only have a few lines to answer a question before it disappears in the chat window.
 Long-winded or rambling explanations will not do the customer any service.